"A master at marrying a strong melody with just the right lyric, Daryl is easily one of the finest songwriters in our business."

 Throughout the 1990s, Mosley toured as the lead vocalist with the much celebrated bluegrass group New Tradition.
 In 2001, he joined the legendary Osborne Brothers.
 In 2010, he formed the band The Farm Hands who quickly became one of the most awarded acts in bluegrass music.
 Yet, the common thread throughout his career has been the union of Mosley's picturesque songs and his easy vocal delivery.
 This marriage has taken him to the pinnacle of musical stages and venues ranging from the Grand Ole Opry to the legendary Bluebird Cafe to even West Point Military Academy.

 In 2020, Mosley's talents step brighter into the spotlight with the release of his first solo album.
 “The Secret of Life” on Pinecastle Records is an impressive collection of Daryl Mosley originals delivered pure and honest.
-From the retrospective “A Few Years Ago” to the eerie sales pitch of “The Deal” to the classic bluegrass attack on “A Piece At A Time” the album deliverS nothing less than musical short stories.
-Each song stands alone and at the same time weaves together with the others into a tapestry of insight into the life and the heart of writer.
+From the retrospective “A Few Years Ago” to the eerie sales pitch of “The Deal” to the classic bluegrass attack on “A Piece At A Time” the album delivers nothing less than musical short stories.
+Each song stands alone and at the same time weaves together with the others like a tapestry of insight into the life and the heart of writer.

 Whether you hear Daryl on the radio, on television, or on the humblest or most renowned of concert stages, the message is always the same.
 Songs touting old school values, faith, slowing down and appreciating the things in life that truly matter are what he writes and what he sings.
 Because that's just who he is.